 We’d be remiss if we didn’t also suggest what TCM has known for hundreds of years: that certain liniments can have both a healing and conditioning effect on connective tissues and can have dramatic pain relieving effects:

-- If you’re already dealing with a fresh painful and swollen or bruised injury, Bruise Juice is excellent for helping with the inflammation, redness/bruising and swelling and pain of fresh injuries.
+- If you’re already dealing with a fresh painful and swollen or bruised injury, Bruise Juice is excellent for helping with the inflammation, redness/bruising, swelling and pain.

-- If you still aren't quite sure which formula is best for your particular situation, take this quick quiz to help you select your formula.
+- If you still aren't quite sure which formula is best for your particular situation, we invite you to read our blog post on the best dit da jow for your training goals.

 Here's what one of our many thrilled customers had to say about his experience using our Dit Da Jow: